radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 **Status:** All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access for users.

-#### Threat: A Malicious Actor Could Exploit Lack of RBAC to Gain Unauthorized Access and Escalate Privileges

-**Description:** A malicious actor could circumvent Kubernetes RBAC controls and create arbitrary resources in Kubernetes by exploiting the Universal Control Plane (UCP).
-The UCP has the following permissions as of November 24, 2024:

-- Create, Delete, Get, List, Patch, Update, and Watch on ConfigMaps, Secrets, Services, Deployments, StatefulSets, and `ucp.dev` resources.
-- All permissions on `api.ucp.dev` resources.

-**Impact:** This level of access could allow an attacker to perform unauthorized actions, potentially compromising the entire Kubernetes cluster and its resources.
-Unauthorized resource creation, modification, or deletion could lead to data breaches, service disruptions, and loss of control over the cluster.

-**Mitigations:**

-1. **Limit Direct Access to the Radius API Using Kubernetes RBAC:**
-   1. Action: Implement strict RBAC policies to limit which users and service accounts can access the Radius API.
-Ensure that only trusted and necessary entities have the required permissions.
-   2. Implementation: Review and update the RBAC policies regularly to ensure they adhere to the principle of least privilege.
-2. **Enhance Authorization Controls:**
-   1. Action: Develop and implement more granular authorization controls within the UCP to enforce fine-grained access policies.
-   2. Implementation: Introduce role-based access controls within the UCP itself, allowing for more specific permissions and roles tailored to different user needs.

-**Status:** These mitigations are partial and require configuration by the operator.
-We will revisit and improve this area in the future.

 #### Threat: A Malicious Actor Could Intercept Unauthenticated Communication to Manipulate Data

 **Description:** Communication between the UCP and resource providers is currently unauthenticated.
 This means that there are no mechanisms in place to verify the authenticity of the communication between these components.